NITHINKR06/cyberawareness/README.md

 ## 🤝 Contributing

-### Development Workflow
+We welcome contributions!
+Please follow these steps:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Run tests
+4. Run tests (`npm run test:all`)
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

 ### Code Standards
 - Use TypeScript for type safety